City, County, State, and Federal COVID-19 Pages

 – 1661 E. Northwest Hwy., Garland, TX 75041: 214-227-5549

-- The Texas Eviction Diversion Program (TEDP) may provide up to six months of rental assistance to eligible tenants.
-This program is temporary.
+The Texas Eviction Diversion Program (TEDP) may provide up to 15 months of rental assistance and utility assistance to eligible tenants.
 To determine your eligibility for the program, click here.

-- Prior to contacting the hotline, residents are being advised the following:
+– Prior to contacting the hotline, residents are being advised of the following:

 - Tenants engaged in criminal activity or causing an imminent threat to health and safety may be subject to eviction prior to the aforementioned date.